-Many of our clinical programs are multidisciplinary, which facilitates active discussion and collaboration between specialties, and function as disease site programs within BIDMC (e.g. breast cancer, cutaneous oncology, thoracic oncology, genitourinary oncology, GI oncology).
+Many of our clinical programs are multidisciplinary, which facilitates active discussion and collaboration between specialties.
+They also function as disease site programs within BIDMC (e.g. breast cancer, cutaneous oncology, thoracic oncology, genitourinary oncology, GI oncology).
 As our clinical and research programs have grown, so too have our faculty and fellowship ranks.
-In keeping with these developments, we work together with the fellows to adjust the breadth of rotations in our clinical training program to provide an optimal balance between the invaluable experience of managing many patients with different disorders and allowing time for reflection, reading, and scholarly work.
+In keeping with these developments, we work together with the fellows to adjust the breadth of rotations in our clinical training program to provide an optimal balance between managing patients with diverse disorders and allowing time for reflection, reading, and scholarly work.

 The three-year program is designed to ensure that fellows first establish a solid foundation of clinical knowledge and experience through multiple clinical conferences, formal teaching sessions, and continuity care of a diverse panel of patients.
 The second and third years focus on deepening fellows' understanding of clinical hematology/oncology and consultative service, and providing them with time and flexibility to devote to scholarly work.
 During the third year, time and support are also provided to help fellows secure positions of their choice upon graduation.